sandeep2897/Frtproject97/README.md

 Azure Services Used
 Azure Virtual Machine: Created an Azure VM to host the web application.

-Azure Health Bot: Incorporated Azure Health Bot to provide health-related services within the web application.

-Azure Static Web Apps: Utilized Azure Static Web Apps to deploy and host the web application.
+Azure Health Bot: Incorporated Azure Health Bot to provide provide food suggestions based on their health conditions Azure Static Web Apps: Utilized Azure Static Web Apps to deploy and host the web application.

 Azure Storage Account: Utilized Azure Storage Account to store and manage files, such as images or documents, for the web application.